 Our solid advocacy strategy remains the same; however, in order to move to higher planes and enrich our value proposition, we need your participation as members.
 Those of us who have been guiding the EWG thus far appeal to our broader membership to give of your talents and gifts to keep our organization vibrant and relevant, especially this year.
 Recognizing we all are very busy women, it is imperative that we build up our committees to spread the load.
 If you are looking for a shorter-term commitment, this year we will need volunteers to serve on our 50th Anniversary and Leadership Summit Committees.
 The bottom line is your involvement is vital to elevating EWG’s profile as an expert voice sought out by the Administration, Congress, and others with the power to implement change.
 What are you willing to do to maximize your relationship with the EWG this year?

-I look forward to personally meeting you in the months ahead…
+I look forward to personally hearing from you and meeting you in the months ahead…

 Prepare, promote, support and mentor women for senior leadership positions in the Federal Government.
 Build a powerful network to share experiences, to enhance professional relationships, and to increase understanding among women executives in the Federal Government.
 Motivate women leaders in the federal government to contribute to effective succession planning by creating a mentoring culture within their sphere of influence.